Indian Summer (Howells novel): Age

 “This is a novel that is profoundly concerned with the different stages of humankind.”
 Through the different characters, Colville is able express parts of himself.
 With Effie he can be immature and childish, free of all the social constraints of being a grown up.
 Imogene Graham gives him a taste of the youthful excitement of discovering new things about the world.
 Mrs. Bowen is part of his midlife crisis; he wants to live out his youthful romance but Mrs. Bowen reminds of him of where he is in life.
 The wisdom of age is embodied in Rev. Mr. Waters.

 Title

 An Indian summer is a brief period of warm weather in autumn, or metaphorically, a brief revival or seeming revival of a waning era.
 The term originated in the United States, though it is occasionally used in Britain.
 The equivalent of the term in Italy is ‘Estate di San Martino’ but this refers to a holiday (which occurs around the same time Indian summers can happen in America), and not to the weather.
 Howells may have used the phrase to compare the lives of Americans in America and expatriates in Europe.
 Americans' life in Italy is a holiday, not real, working life.
 As John Updike wrote: “[Henry] James’s expatriates are seeking and losing their souls abroad; Howells’s are on holiday.”

 Critical reception

 Howells considered Indian Summer one of his best books and one of the best character studies he had written.

+In a letter to Howells, Mark Twain wrote "But what I started to say, was, that I have just read Part II of Indian Summer, and to my mind there isn't a waste line in it, or one that could be improved.
+I read it yesterday, ending with that opinion; and read it again to-day, ending with the same opinion emphasized."